stripe/stripe-dotnet/readme.md

 Support
 -------
 Search [issues](https://github.com/jaymedavis/stripe.net/issues) and [pull requests](https://github.com/jaymedavis/stripe.net/pulls) to see if your issue/request already exists.
 If it does, please leave a comment or a [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 This helps me priortize what I work on next.
 [Create a new issue](https://github.com/jaymedavis/stripe.net/issues/new) if you can't find what you're looking for. :)

-I also hang out in IRC in #stripe on freenode (my nick is truepudding) when I can.
-Feel free to ping me there as well.

 Quick Start
 -----------